digital-dream-labs/vector-animations-raw/README.md

 `cp vector-animations-raw/assets/tools/other/windowsMaya.env maya/2018/Maya.env` (If you installed 2019, replace 2018 with 2019)

+`cp /c/Python27/Lib/site-packages/* vector-animations-raw/assets/tools/pylibs/downloaded/`

 Open Maya!

 ## Linux:

-Install Maya 2018 or 2019 (On Linux, this is the most challenging part)
+Install Maya 2018 or 2019

 Open and close it